 Previously Fraser worked with Waitaki District Council, the National Infrastructure Unit of the Treasury and has managed a number of projects in the United Kingdom.
 Fraser is an internationally endorsed and accredited Better Business Case practitioner.

 Bank of New Zealand

-Kate is an International Trade & Cashflow Solutions Specialist with Bank of New Zealand, based in Queenstown and working with clients across Otago & Southland.
-Kate has been involved in the Banking Industry since 2004 when she graduated from the University of Otago with Commerce and Science degrees.
-Kate is actively involved with Export New Zealand activities in the region and is a member of the Queenstown Young Professionals.
+Kate is a Commercial, International Trade and Cashflow Partner with Bank of New Zealand, based in Queenstown and working with clients in the Central Otago Southern Lakes region.
+Kate has been in the banking industry since 2004 when she graduated from the University of Otago with Commerce and Science degrees.

 Kate is also on the Board of Invest South.

 Warwick is the Economic Development Manager with the Central Otago District Council where he works on the policies and processes that help members of the Central Otago community improve their economic and social well-being.

 Prior to joining the CODC Warwick was with the New Zealand public service, much of the time with the Ministry of Foreign Affairs and Trade.
 His assignments included Ambassador to Iran and High Commissioner to Tonga.